 Enter your zip code to see accredited programs near you — free, no obligation.

-Registered nurses in District of Columbia earn an average of $98,410 per year ($47.31/hour) according to the Bureau of Labor Statistics Occupational Employment and Wage Statistics (May 2023).
+Registered nurses in District of Columbia earn an average of $98,410 per year ($47.31/hour) according to the Bureau of Labor Statistics Occupational Employment and Wage Statistics.
 This places District of Columbia at #7 nationally out of 51 states and territories.

-The national average RN salary is $89,010/year.
-District of Columbia nurses earn 11% more than the national average.
-Job growth of 5% through 2032 indicates steady demand for nurses across District of Columbia's healthcare system.
+The national average RN salary is $98,430/year (BLS May 2024).
+District of Columbia nurses earn 0% less than the national average.
+Job growth of 5% through 2034 indicates steady demand for nurses across District of Columbia's healthcare system.

 Individual RN salaries in District of Columbia vary significantly based on experience, specialty, education (ADN vs. BSN vs. MSN), employer type, and shift differentials.
 Nurses in metropolitan areas typically earn 10–20% more than rural counterparts.
 Specialty certifications and advanced degrees consistently yield higher compensation regardless of geography.